-Electrical use from the accessory residence can not be separated from the main residential area just by installing an electrical sub panel.
+Electrical use from the accessory residence can not be separated from the main residential area just by having someone do the electrical work of installing a sub electric panel.
 Even when this happens, all metering still runs by the house’s main electrical meter before actually being metered.

-Instead, to discern separate energy use, set up a residential renter submeter.
+Instead, to discern separate energy use, set up an electrical residential renter submeter.
 These small systems help individually keep an eye on electrical sub-usage in 120/240V systems for rental occupants, workplace suites, and workshops.

 Submeters do not instantly deduct energy usage info from the primary energy meter; in the majority of cases, this needs to be calculated by hand.

 For home remodel work, particularly for energy-hungry locations such as bathrooms and kitchens where you have light fixtures and appliances etc. eating up your power, several brand-new cables will many times need to be run from the primary service panel to the project location to provide power.
 With older homes, it can be very tough to route numerous brand-new cables and electrical wires through already closed walls, floors, and ceilings.

 This is where the beauty of electrical sub panels really begins to shine!
 Rather than needing to run several messy wire pigtails through different new holes you have to open up in your walls and home in order to properly run all of the wire harnesses, you can have a sub panel installed near to where you need power extended.